jillesvangurp/es-kotlin-client/README.md

   // we will bulk re-index the objects we already added with
   // a scrolling search.
 Scrolling searches work just
   // like normal searches (except they are not ranked)
-  // all you do is set scrolling to true thingRepository.search(scrolling = true) {
+  // all you do is set scrolling to true and you can
+  // scroll through billions of results. thingRepository.search(scrolling = true) {
     // A simple example of using the Kotlin Query DSL
     // you can also use a source block with multi line JSON